 Share Our Trails

-We all enjoy Basin Recreation Space in different ways.
-Pay attention, expect to encounter others, slow down and be courteous - offer a friendly greeting.
+We all enjoy Basin Recreation space in different ways.
+Pay attention, expect to encounter others, slow down, and be courteous.
 Those traveling faster should slow down for other users.
 Downhill riders should always yield to all other users.

 We all know how great outdoor experiences can be.
 One discourteous person can ruin an outing.
 Expect and respect others.
-Make room for others.
 Control your speed.
 Pass with care and let others know you're passing.
 Be courteous and we'll all have a better time.

 Trash Your Trash

-Please pick up all trash-yours and others'.
-Even biodegradable materials, such as orange peels, apple cores and food scraps take years to break down and attract scavengers that can harm native wildlife.
+Please pick up all trash.
+Even biodegradable materials, such as orange peels, apple cores, and food scraps take years to break down.